rw4n99/AssetInsightsTest/README.md

 2. You should get a success message!
 This means the database is now ready to interact with!
 Follow this link to access the site: https://student-management-center.onrender.com/

-Optional if you have problems with step two: cd frontend npm install npm run build npm start
+Optional if you have problems with step two, please type into the terminal: cd frontend

+npm install

+npm run dev

 **Please note** that I have left the .env file accessible.
 While this should never normally be done for security reasons, I have done so for this demo version for ease of setup.
+If you have any problems with installation, feel free to email me: rowangodfrey2@gmail.com

 ## Tasks